OMR-Research/Smashcima/docs/02_models-and-service-orchestration.md

 Therefore the responsibilities of models are twofold:

-1. Provide a polished external interface for synthesizing the modelled data domain
+1. Provide a polished external interface for synthesizing the modelled data domain.
-2. Set up and configure internal synthesizers and services to facilitate the data domain modelling, while allowing for at least some re-configuration by the user (i.e. orchestrate its internal services)
+2. Set up and configure internal synthesizers and services to facilitate the data domain modelling, while allowing for at least some re-configuration by the user (i.e. orchestrate its internal services).

 Code explored in this documentation section lives in the `smashcima.orchestration` module.